yordigenet/printf/README.md

-  This repository contains files on the printf function which is our very first team project in the ALX Software engineering program.
+  This repository contains files on the printf function which; is our very first team project in the ALX Software engineering program.

   **C – printf**
   ________________________________________